RatioInteractive/DevPractices/pages/winjs/code_guidelines.md

 ----
 ### Use the static markup and defer loading non-vital (for initializing the app) JS file
 * Get the benefit of bytecode caching by using the static markup.
-* Use defer on script that doesn’t need to be loaded at the launch.
+* Use defer loading the script that doesn’t need to be loaded at the launch.
-* Be careful if your app can be launched with any page such as launching the app from the toast, or launched the app to the previously viewed page.
+* Be careful if your app can be launched with any page, such as launching the app from the toast, or launching the app with the previously viewed page.

 ```HTML
 <script type="text/javascript" src='myjs.js' defer='defer'></script>